By Yvette Faber, Solidaridad

 Solidaridad took an interest in the Cool Farm Tool because of the possible incentives for both companies and producers to monitor and improve sustainability in the supply chains, in accordance with their commitments on issues like reduced deforestation, climate neutral products, reduced GHG emissions and so forth.
 As a representative from Solidaridad in the development of the tool, I have been proud to watch it evolve into a robust, secure, user-friendly and scientifically valid instrument.

 We work with many small scale farmers who often live in poverty, but they are quick and eager to try new solutions.
 Our main focus is to improve their income and family lives through increasing productivity while preserving our resources for future generations.
 We use multiple tools and approaches, choosing the right solutions for local situations.
+The problem for many farmers who have recently emigrated to the US is that they do not qualify for social security.
+It is important that you research how to get a Social Security card when you first arrive, just in case there is a loophole, but if you’re self-employed as most farmers are classed as, you might struggle.
+This is another reason why our focus is on helping this group in particular to boost their income.
 The CFT is a significant development for empowering farmers by providing them with knowledge and access to information to improve their own practices and their marketability to international companies.
 And the farmers are ready, willing and able!